 1. Repeated speeding over time

-In this case, we may ask you to leave us because it's an engrained habit.
-We give you five days to cancel the policy voluntarily, which means you don't need to declare the cancellation to your next insurer.
+If we do ask you to leave us, this may be because it's an engrained habit and this makes you a high risk driver.
+You'll receive an email notification with five days to cancel the policy voluntarily, which means you don't need to declare the cancellation to your next insurer.

 If we have to cancel the policy, you do have to declare the cancellation - which can make finding affordable insurance much harder.